Home Siding Types for Exteriors

 The siding types you choose for your home should accentuate the character and design of your home.
 For example, you wouldn't install vinyl siding on a Victorian home, but misguided homeowners do it.
 Nor would you expect to find expensive redwood on a home exposed to the elements of the sea, but builders often cater to those with more money than common sense.

+When home shopping -- whether you are a first-time home buyer or veteran -- pay attention to the condition of the siding.
 It's expensive and time-consuming to replace or repair siding, costing anywhere from a few dollars to $30 or more per square foot.
 The lifespan of various types of siding will depend on the climate where you live.
 Some types of siding can require periodic painting or re-staining and, in the event of wild temperature swings, some types of siding can crack through expansion and contraction.

 Here are Four Good Reasons to Consider New Siding Types: